paritytech/txwrapper/README.md

 ### Note for Maintainers

-All the commits in this repo follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) spec.
+All the commits in this repo follow the [Conventional Commits spec](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 When merging a PR, make sure 1/ to use squash merge and 2/ that the title of the PR follows the Conventional Commits spec.
-This will make squash the PR into one conventional commit.

-The history of commits will be used to generate the [CHANGELOG](./CHANGELOG).
-To do so, run `yarn deploy` **on the master branch**.
-This command will look at all the commits since the latest tag, bump the package version according to semver rules, and generate a new CHANGELOG.
+The history of commits will be used to generate the `CHANGELOG`.
+To do so, run `yarn deploy` on the master branch.
+This command will look at all the commits since the latest tag, bump the package version according to semver rules, and generate a new `CHANGELOG`.

-There might be special cases where you don't want to follow semver.
-In this case, run `yarn deploy -r {major,minor,patch}`.
+If you don't want to follow semver or need to do a dry run, consult the [`standard-version` CLI usage](https://github.com/conventional-changelog/standard-version#cli-usag) docs.
+Flags for `standard-version` can be passed to `yarn deploy`.

-The above command, which only does local operations and doesn't push anything, will output more or less the following lines:
+`yarn deploy`, which only does local operations and doesn't push anything, will output more or less the following lines:

 ```bash
 $ yarn deploy